pzivich/Delicatessen/docs/Built-in Equations.rst

     from delicatessen import MEstimator

-    mestimation = MEstimator(stacked_equations=psi, init=[0, ])
+    estr = MEstimator(stacked_equations=psi, init=[0, ])
-    mestimation.estimate()
+    estr.estimate()

+    print(estr.theta)   # [2.4, ])

 Since ``ee_mean`` consists of a single parameter, only a single ``init`` value is provided.

 Robust Mean
 ----------------------------

-Sometimes extreme outliers are observed.
-The mean will be sensitive to these extreme outliers, but excluding them also seems like 'cheating'.
-Instead, a robust version of the mean could be considered.
-Consider the following generic data, where there are two extreme outliers
+Sometimes extreme observations, termed outliers, occur.
+The mean is generally sensitive to these outliers.
+A common approach to handling outliers is to exclude them.
+However, exclusion ignores all information contributed by outliers, and should only be done when outliers are a result of experimental error.
+Robust statistics have been proposed as middle ground, whereby outliers contribute to estimation but their influence is constrained.

 .. code::